How To Prevent Split Ends And Stop Ruining Your Hair

 Types Of Split Ends

 Split ends are a common hair woe, and understanding the various types can guide effective treatment to prevent and reduce split ends.
-Here are some common types of split ends:
+Let’s check out some:

 • Classic Split: In this type, the hair shaft divides into two.